The pup

 Fast heading pups are likely to get into more trouble than huntaways, which are usually more steady.
 This early working instinct is to chase and go around stock.
 Make sure the pup can catch whatever it sets out to chase.
 Here an old dog is useful to help out and guarantee success.

 You may need a little bit of encouragement to get the pup to go after stock, especially if you have overdone the initial commands.
 Border shepherds use a "Sh-sh" sound to alert the pup and excite it to GO.
 But seeing stock is often enough for a keen pup, but you might have to excite a late starter.
-Any noise will do as long as it’s different to those already used.
+Any noise will do as long as its different to those already used.

 Teaching directions